North Redington Beach & Redington Shores

 Places to Stay

-Looking for a vacation home-away-from-home?
-Condominiums line the beach here (rent through companies such as JC Resorts and Monterey on the Beach).
-You’ll also find a handful of smaller hotels, such as the charming, 1950s-era Sand Vista Motel, where you can drop a fishing line right into Boca Ciega Bay.
-For a familiar name featuring all the amenities, book a stay at DoubleTree Beach Resort by Hilton (bonus: you can enjoy Mango’s Restaurant & Tiki Bar onsite).
+You’ll find a handful of small hotels, such as the charming, 1950s-era Sand Vista Motel, where you can drop a fishing line right into Boca Ciega Bay.
+For a familiar name featuring all the amenities, book a stay at DoubleTree Beach Resort by Hilton.